Milan Kvocera

-Milan Kvocera (born 1 January 1998) is a Slovak professional footballer who plays for Wisła Płock as a winger.
+Milan Kvocera (born 1 January 1998) is a Slovak professional footballer who plays for Púchov as a winger.

 Club career

 AS Trenčín

 Kvocera made his Fortuna Liga debut for AS Trenčín against Slovan Bratislava on 24 September 2016.
 Kvocera came on in the 46th minute, replacing Aliko Bala.
 Trenčín won the game 2:1.

 Wisła Płock

 After training with the team for over three weeks, on 14 July 2022 Kvocera joined Ekstraklasa side Wisła Płock on a one-year contract.

+Zlaté Moravce

+On 29 June 2023, Kvocera returned to Slovakia to join FC ViOn Zlaté Moravce on a one-year deal.